Aesthetics & Cosmetic Dermatology

 Our physicians were trained in their residency on the use of botox, fillers, and laser surgery.
 Our dermatologists perform cosmetic procedures including chemical peels, and Photo Rejuvenation, Laser resurfacing and microdermabrasion.
 While most dermatologists limit their cosmetic practice to minimally invasive procedures, practitioners at The Baton Rouge Clinic offer a full spectrum of medical and cosmetic services.

 - Photo Rejuvenation, Skin Re-surfacing

 - Microdermabrasion/Silk Peel

 - Photoaging Products (Obagi, Vivite, Skin Ceuticals, Elta MD, neocutis and MDForte)

 Aviation Medical Examiners

-When a person comes in for a flight physicial, it is the examination you are paying for.
-This does not guarantee that a certificate will be issued.
+When a person visits an AME for a flight physical the fees involved are for the examination and do not guarantee that a certificate will be issued.

-What class flight physical you have is determined by what kind of flying you are doing or will do
+The class of flight physical acquire have is determined by what kind of flying you are doing or will do.

 - Class I, airline transport pilot.
 This is renewed every six months